-Integration of Self-Care Requisites II 5 HOURS (3-6) FA (TD, Y) SUM (TD, TE)
+Integration of Self-Care Requisites II 5 HOURS (3-6) FA (TD, Y) SU (TD, TE)

 This course includes the self-care agency of chronically ill patients both in the acute care and community setting.
 Universal self-care requisites and developmental requisites are explored in light of existing or newly diagnosed health deviations.
 Promoting the health and well being of these patients is done through the use of the nursing process, patient education and therapeutic communication.
 The legal, ethical, spiritual, social and cultural dimensions of chronic health deviations are examined.
 Clinical experiences are in acute care and community settings.

-Prerequisites: NUR 110, 112, 122, 123, BIO 320.
+Co-requisite: BIO 210, SOC 211.
+Prerequisites: NUR 110, 112, 122, 123, BIO 320, all with a grade of C or higher.